 Upon receipt of registration, the ECPR will email confirmation to the address in your MyECPR account.
 All registrants must pay the applicable fee in full and by the stated deadline - as detailed on the website and invoice (downloadable from your MyECPR Account) and at the time of booking.

 If payment is not received, the ECPR reserves the right to cancel your registration.
-All registrations must be paid in full prior to the event and before admittance to the event is permitted.
+Fees are charged per course and all registrations must be paid in full prior to the event and before admittance to the event is permitted.
 The ECPR reserves the right to refuse anyone access to the event at their discretion.

 Payment can be made by credit/debit card or PayPal using the ECPR online payment system.
 The ECPR uses PayPal as a merchant for card transactions, a PayPal account is not required to make payment; simply select ‘Check Out as a Guest’ or ‘Pay by card’ at the PayPal login page.

 If you are in a country where PayPal is not available, or if you are having difficulty paying by card, please email the firstname.lastname@example.org.